dayu11/Differentially-Private-Deep-Learning/language/README.md

 Official pre-trained checkpoints are available at: https://github.com/pytorch/fairseq/tree/master/examples/roberta.

 I pre-process the GLUE data following the instructions at https://github.com/pytorch/fairseq/blob/master/examples/roberta/README.glue.md.
-The processed data are in the 'glue_data' folder.
+The processed data are in the `glue_data` folder.

 Here is an example command to fine-tune the model on SST-2 dataset: